 The first step in this regard was a functional assessment of the Governmental Audit Office of EU Funds (hereinafter referred to as: GAO) aimed at enhancing its capacity and functionality.
 Recommendations resulting from this assessment served as a base for the drafting of legislative instruments to re-institutionalise the GAO.
 Although an amended legislative framework for re-institutionalisation had been drafted by late 2017, its final adoption was delayed due to the lack of institutional and economic justification for changes to the GAO's organisational status, seeing as such alterations would have required additional public funding.
-The control of the contr
+The first status are the following and the first status are the following as such alterations would have required additional public funding.